paulschoen/use-post-message/README.md

 If no tab is opened, the store will be created and will be shared as the "main" with the other tabs/windows.

-- You don't have to specify a channel name anymore.
-The channel name is now automatically generated. **However, I strongly recommend you to use it.**

 ## Usage with hooks

 ```jsx